Ivanlh20/rt_ppiscs/README.md

 The architecture of RT_PPISCS was optimized to run on a normal desktop computer, so it does not require the use of GPU acceleration.

 ## Usage
-Refer to the documentation for detailed instructions on how to use RT_PPISCS.
+Refer to the examples files for detailed instructions on how to use RT_PPISCS.